suth/refactored-settings/README.md

 ### Settings Hooks

 These hooks are related to the main settings class which will be passed as an argument.
-Replace `{$setting}` with your chosen slug.
+Replace `{$setting}` with your chosen key.

 #### rfs/pre_init:{$setting}